MarkD117/NexTech/README.md

 ### Stock Tag

 The stock tag is currently only a cosmetic item that displays on all products.
-Future implementation of giving the stock tag a function could be added in the future.
+Implementation of giving the stock tag a function could be added in the future.
 More mentioned in the [Future Features](#future-features).

 <p align="center">
     <img src="documentation/features/in-stock.png"/>